-By comparing the variations in the ionospheric velocity measured by TIG and UNW with the magnetometer observations at MacQuarie Island (albeit at 65° S), Ponomarenko and Waters (2013) made the first direct observations of Pi2 wave polarization transition between ionosphere and ground.
+By comparing the variations in the ionospheric velocity measured by TIG and UNW with the magnetometer observations at MacQuarie Island (albeit at $65^{\circ}$ S), Ponomarenko and Waters (2013) made the first direct observations of Pi2 wave polarization transition between ionosphere and ground.
 A special three-beam mode was employed in this study and use of a Hilbert transform revealed dynamics of the Pi2 evolution.
-The authors found for this particular event, which has a frequency of ~7.5 mHz, an approximate linear polarization of Pi2 transferred from the ionosphere to the ground with a 40° rotation of the polarization ellipse, rather than the conventional 90° suggested in earlier works (e.g., Southwood and Hughes 1983), which indicates that the conductivity profile is not as simple as originally modelled.
+The authors found for this particular event, which has a frequency of ~7.5 mHz, an approximate linear polarization of Pi2 transferred from the ionosphere to the ground with a 40° rotation of the polarization ellipse, rather than the conventional 90° suggested in earlier works (e.g., Southwood and Hughes 1983), which indicates that the conductivity profile is not as simple as originally modeled.

-In a pair of papers Teramoto et al. (2014, 2016) presented two further case studies of Pi2 pulsations using data from the THEMIS mode.
-In the first (Teramoto et al. 2014) a Pi2 wave was observed by HOK in the ground / sea scatter, which was reflected via the ionospheric Fregion, as well as from a sporadic E layer.
+In a pair of papers, Teramoto et al. (2014, 2016) presented two further case studies of Pi2 pulsations using data from the THEMIS mode.
+In the first (Teramoto et al. 2014), a Pi2 wave was observed by HOK in the ground/ sea scatter, which was reflected via the ionospheric F region, as well as from a sporadic E layer.
 The observations in the two different data sets had the same period, 110 s, and there appears to be no phase lag.
 The authors suggested that the concept of a pure cavity mode is not sufficient to explain the radar and coincident magnetometer observations and that a contribution from an Alfven mode must be considered in order to explain the observations.

-1 1911 2 In a second study, Teramoto et al. (2016) presented observations from 3 radars, HOK, TIG and 3 4 1912 5 UNW, together with ground magnetometer data and electric and magnetic field observations 6 7 1913 8 by the THEMIS A, D and E spacecraft.
-Note that, to date, this represents the only study of 9 10 11 12 MHD waves at any latitude which use radar data from the two hemispheres.
-The $^{13}{14}$ 1915 interhemispheric radar observations were made near the plasmapause and are critical for the 16 17 1916 18 understanding of the event.
-An analysis of the THEMIS spectra indicated that two frequencies 19 20 1917 21 were present in the event under study, at 14 mHz and 28 mHz.
-Ground magnetometers do not 22 23 1918 24 25 appear to observe the higher frequency wave but spectral maxima at both frequencies are seen 26 1919 27 28 in the radar observations.
-TIG is key here because it made observations both inside and outside 29 30 1920 31 of the plasmapause, while UNW and HOK observed only inside the plasmapause.
-TIG observed 32 33 1921 34 frequencies inside the plasmapause (14 and 28 mHz) which are different from those outside of 35 36 1922 37 it (14 mHz only), while inside the plasmapause HOK only observed the lower spectral 38 39 1923 40 frequency and UNW measured the lower spectral frequency at lower latitudes and higher 42 1924 43 44 spectral frequency further poleward.
-The estimations of Poynting flux at THEMIS indicate that $45{46}^{1925}{1925}{47}$ the waves were propagating earthward and duskward.
-The authors concluded that the observed 48 49 50 wave was a cavity mode resonance which had been stimulated by compressional waves which 51 52 1927 53 54 55 1928 56 had propagated duskward from the source region in the midnight sector.
-58 1929 59 60 Shi et al. (2017) provided a careful and thorough analysis of multiple data sets from THEMIS, 61 62 63 64 65 105
+In a second study, Teramoto et al. (2016) presented observations from three radars, HOK, TIG, and UNW, together with ground magnetometer data and electric and magnetic field observations by the THEMIS A, D, and E spacecraft.
+Note that, to date, this represents the only study of MHD waves at any latitude which use radar data from the two hemispheres.
+The interhemispheric radar observations were made near the plasmapause and are critical for the understanding of the event.
+An analysis of the THEMIS spectra indicated that two frequencies were present in the event under study, at 14 mHz and 28 mHz.
+Ground magnetometers do not appear to observe the higher frequency wave but spectral maxima at both frequencies are seen in the radar observations.
+TIG is key here because it made observations both inside and outside of the plasmapause, while UNW and HOK observed only inside the plasmapause.
+TIG observed frequencies inside the plasmapause (14 and 28 mHz) which are different from those outside of it (14 mHz only), while inside the plasmapause HOK only observed the lower spectral frequency and UNW measured the lower spectral frequency at lower latitudes and higher spectral frequency further poleward.
+The estimations of Poynting flux at THEMIS indicate that the waves were propagating earthward and duskward.
+The authors concluded that the observed wave was a cavity mode resonance which had been stimulated by compressional waves which had propagated duskward from the source region in the midnight sector.